Survey Recruitment Underway

 - New and Emerging Technology to Improve Workplace Accessibility

 The Information and Resource Referral page of the NTAC-BVI website puts information at your fingertips.
-A new resource has been added that provides Video Links to third-party websites covering several topics, including employment, independent living, and education, for individuals who are blind or visually impaired.
 These videos are informative and may be beneficial to businesses, service providers, and persons with vision loss for awareness, outreach, or training purposes.
-If you would like to recommend additions to the list, please contact Emile Creel at email@example.com or 662-325-8243.
+If you would like to recommend additions to the list, please contact Emile Creel at firstname.lastname@example.org or 662-325-8243.

 2019 Vision Specialist Class